katherinedelno/katherinedelno.github.io/tutoring.md

 **Do you guarantee a specific score?**<br>No. I focus on building skills, AP-style reasoning, and consistent study habits that historically improve outcomes.

-**Can a parent/guardian sit in on the first session?**<br>If helpful, yes.
-After that, most students prefer one-on-one time, with parents receiving brief updates as needed.

-**How do parents stay in the loop?**<br>Upon request, I can send brief progress notes (key wins, upcoming targets) after structured teaching sessions or milestone assessments.
+**How do parents stay in the loop?**<br>Upon request, I can send brief progress notes after sessions or milestone assessments.

 **Do you offer group sessions?**<br>My default is one-on-one for the best outcomes.
 Limited small-group options may be available if students are in the same class and pace.